What is your laboratory's mission?

 Analytical Services has twelve full-time employees.
 Ten positions are professional or technical and two are clerical in nature.
 The State Chemist also serves as the laboratory manager.

-What kind of professionals are employee in your laboratory and what college degree types are preferred?
+What kind of professionals are employed in your laboratory and what college degree types are preferred?

 Is prior training or professional certification a requirement for employment in your laboratory?

 Analytical Services trains its professional staff in the methods and procedures they will be expected to use.
 Microbiologists in the dairy program ultimately have to be FDA certified; however, this takes place following employment.